phidatahq/streamlit-app/README.md

 phi ws down dev:docker
 ```

-## Run LLM App in production on AWS
+## Run streamlit App in production on AWS

 The `workspace/prd_resources.py` file contains the code for the production resources.
 To run in production: